astronomer/docs/learn/custom-xcom-backends-tutorial.md

         {label: 'MinIO (local)', value: 'local'}
     ]}>
 <TabItem value="aws">

-Follow these steps to use an S3 bucket as your custom XCom backend:

 1. Log into your AWS account and [create a new S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) called `s3-xcom-backend-example`.
-In the creation settings make sure that public access is blocked.
+Ensure that public access to the bucket is blocked.

 2. [Create a new IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) for Airflow to access your bucket.
 You can use the JSON configuration below or use the AWS GUI to replicate what you see in the screenshot.